 - Then, I pulled the navy blue section out of the center of the 2nd cake (right side) until I found the end.
 I put the navy blue ends together and started crocheting.
 I crocheted until I got to the end of the orange section.

 - As you can see in the picture, I rolled the cakes into two balls of yarn starting with the light blue section, and ending with the yellow section.

 - I used a strand from each ball and crocheted from yellow, to green, to light blue.

-- We will be crocheting with 2 strands of yarn held together!
-If the colours in your yarn cakes don’t line up perfectly, look at the tutorial above to see how to reorder your colours.
+- Crochet with 2 strands of yarn held together.
+If the colours in your yarn cakes don’t line up perfectly, reference the tutorial on pg.
+3 – 4, to see how to reorder your colours.